lvgl/docs_old/intro/index.md

 ### How to work with an operating system?

-To work with an operating system where tasks can interrupt each other you should protect LVGL related function calls with a mutex.
-S ee the [Operating system and interrupts](/porting/os) section to learn more.
+To work with an operating system where tasks can interrupt each other (preemptive) you should protect LVGL related function calls with a mutex.

-### How to contribute to LVGL?
-There are several ways to contribute to LVGL:
-- Write a few lines about your project to inspire others in the [Forum](https://forum.lvgl.io.com/c/my-projects)
-- Help others questions in the [Froum]
-- Report and/or fix bugs
-- Suggest and/or implement new features
-- Improve and/or translate the documentation
-- Write a blog post about your experiences

-To learn more see [Contributing guide](https://github.com/lvgl/lvgl/blob/master/docs/CONTRIBUTING.md)
+See the [Operating system and interrupts](/porting/os) section to learn more.